Cataract Surgery in New York

 How do you Treat Cataracts?

 Most age-related cataracts develop gradually, and you may not immediately notice changes in your vision when cataracts first develop.
-A comprehensive examination by can detect if a cataract is present.
+A comprehensive examination can detect if a cataract is present.

 In the beginning, your cataract may be treated simply by new eyeglasses, anti-glare sunglasses, magnifying glasses, or brighter lighting.
 When your quality of life is affected, your doctor will talk with you and help you make a decision as to when to have cataract surgery.
 This involves removing the cloudy lens and replacing it with an artificial lens – called an intraocular lens – or an IOL.